 If you're looking for industrial flooring to install in your business space, it's important to do some research about the different types of commercial flooring currently available on today's market.

-Because of the heavy traffic your floor will have to endure, it may be a good idea to invest in non-porous flooring.
+Because of the heavy traffic, your floor will have to endure, it may be a good idea to invest in non-porous flooring.
 Non-porous flooring is durable enough to stand up to continuous usage.
-In addition, it's water-proof and is easy to clean.
-This is especially important if your work space includes areas where spills could cause employees to slip and fall.
+Also, it's water-proof and is easy to clean.
+This is especially important if your workspace includes areas where spills could cause employees to slip and fall.

 Non-porous flooring is tough enough to stand up to the heaviest manufacturing equipment, from forklifts to conveyor belts.
 It also repels the harshest chemicals, so you won't have to worry about chemical spills damaging the finish.